It’s essential to read the founding documents of this country every year. The Declaration of

 The known sacrifice, a mutual pledge to be shared, is little known and buried toward the bottom, but so real, even today.
 Most everyone is aware of specific phrases like, “When in the Course of human events…” or “We hold these truths to be self-evident…”

-Tucked away and seldom taught in schools are found at the heart of this document these words, “And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor.”
+Tucked away and seldom taught in schools are found at the heart of this document these words, “And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes,

 The Founders pledged their lives and property(fortunes) to the principles of the Declaration of Independence.
 We have a continuing duty to do the same.